• Home

 Generally, the damage they cause is unnoticeable unless the larvae are present in huge numbers.
 Since they can stunt the growth of your plants, though, you’ll want to get rid of them as soon as possible.

-The larvae worm around for a couple weeks before they pupate and turn into the adult flies.
+The larvae worm around for a couple of weeks before they pupate and turn into adult flies.
 Adults only live about a week or so.
 During that time, they lay up to 200 eggs (depending on the species).
-They’re difficult to see, but they appear as minute, white specks that are bunched up in a small area.
+They're difficult to see, but they appear as minute, white specks that are bunched up in a small area.

 The adults are totally harmless to people and plants, but they are definitely an eyesore.
 The larvae are not overly harmful, but there’s no reason to tolerate pests in your plants, right?

-Since the adults are so short lived, it’s important to work on destroying the larvae and eggs.
+Since the adults are so short-lived, it's important to work on destroying the larvae and eggs.

 Read Also: How to Deal With Common Succulent Pests